susmaraifaude/Welcome_to_SENSATION/Running_file_on_sytem_boot.md

    which python
    ```

-3. Add the `cron` job specifying the virtual environment path and Python script path:
+3. Open a terminal and enter the crontab -e command to open the crontab editor and Add the `cron` job specifying the virtual environment path and Python script path:

    ```bash
    @reboot /path/to/your/virtualenv/bin/python /path/to/Sensation1.py >> /path/to/logfile.log 2>&1